About our Company

 Stewards serve for seven years and help to ensure the smooth running of functions and organise Company visits.

-There are six major committees; Freedom and Livery, Finance, Technical, Education, Membership and Social, each chaired by a Court Member
+There are five major committees; Freedom and Livery, Finance, Technical and Education, Membership and Social, each chaired by a Court Member

 The Livery Year